tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

 **set_alias**\ *(name, value)*
     Define a shell alias

+    In load mode, defines the shell alias.
+In unload mode, undefines it.

 **set_shell_function**\ *(name, value)*
     Define a shell function

+    In load mode, defines the shell function.
+In unload mode, undefines it.

 **unset_alias**\ *(name)*
     Undefine a shell alias

+    In unload mode, nothing is done.
+Otherwise, the alias given by `name` is undefined.

 **unset_shell_function**\ *(name)*
     Undefine a shell function

+    In unload mode, nothing is done.
+Otherwise, the function given by `name` is undefined.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^